-showing to be successful.68 The Seventh Circuit uses a "holistic and circumstance-specific analysis of timeliness,"69 but holds that raising the issue when immigration court proceedings have concluded is untimely.70 In the Seventh Circuit, factors that an IJ may consider in assessing timeliness include, as stated in Arreola-Ochoa:
+proceedings have concluded is untimely.65 In the Seventh Circuit, factors that an IJ may consider in assessing timeliness include, as stated in Arreola-Ochoa:

-- how much time passed, in absolute terms, between the receipt of the Notice and the raising of the objection; - did the immigration court set a schedule for filing objections, and did the objection comply with that schedule; - how much of the merits had been discussed or determined prior to the objection?71
+- how much time passed, in absolute terms, between the receipt of the Notice and the raising of the objection; - whether the immigration court set a schedule for filing objections, and whether the objection complied with that schedule; - how much of the merits had been discussed or determined prior to the objection.
+66

-Yet respondents in the Seventh Circuit whose objection to the NTA is not deemed timely might still be able to obtain termination if they can show excusable delay and prejudice.72 Under the Seventh Circuit's case law, a noncitizen making an untimely objection must show that prejudice resulted from the defective NTA itself, such as by "depriv[ing] the [noncitizen] of the ability to attend or prepare for the hearing, including the ability to secure counsel."73 The Seventh Circuit has provided non-exclusive factors to be considered when considering whether untimeliness is excusable and prejudice can be shown, including the respondent's language skills and access to translation services; whether the respondent had legal counsel; and whether the respondent "file[d] any prior objections but omit[ted] this objection."74
+Yet respondents in the Seventh Circuit whose objection to the NTA is not deemed timely might still be able to obtain termination if they can show excusable delay and prejudice.
+67 Under the Seventh Circuit's case law, a noncitizen making an untimely objection must show that prejudice resulted from the defective NTA itself, such as by "depriv[ing] the [noncitizen] of the ability to attend or prepare for the hearing, including the ability to secure counsel."68 The Seventh Circuit has provided non-exclusive factors to be considered when considering whether untimeliness is excusable and prejudice can be shown, including the respondent's language skills and access to translation services; whether the respondent had legal counsel; and whether the respondent "file[d] any prior objections but omit[ted] this objection."69

 The BIA's approach differs from the Seventh Circuit's and applies to all respondents whose removal proceedings take place in jurisdictions other than the Seventh Circuit.
 In Matter of Fernandes, 28 I&N Dec.
 605 (BIA 2022), the BIA finally weighed in on the question of whether violations of INA § 239(a)(1) were grounds for termination under the claim-processing rule theory.
-The BIA agreed with the Seventh Circuit that INA § 239(a)(1)'s time and place requirement is a claim-processing rule, not a jurisdictional requirement, and that a respondent who timely objects need not show any prejudice caused by the missing time and place
+The BIA agreed with the Seventh Circuit that INA § 239(a)(1)'s time and place requirement is a claim-processing rule, not a jurisdictional requirement, and that a respondent who timely objects need not show any prejudice caused by the missing time and place information to a deficient NTA.
+70 In assessing timeliness, instead of adopting the Seventh Circuit's circumstance-specific approach, the BIA held that generally, an objection to a defective